berikv/berikv.github.io/_posts/2021-10-01-better-meetings.md

 ### One Topic

-Limit the amount of things you want to discuss in the meeting to ONE.
+Limit the amount of things you want to discuss in the meeting to **ONE**.
 This allows you to invite fewer people.
 The meeting can also be shorter.

 ### Topic actually needs collaboration now